phisiart/418-proj/README.md

 Our project is to add a new backend platform for TVM: OpenGL.

-#### Why OpenGL?
-I thought with CUDA, we are passed this age?
+#### Why OpenGL when we have CUDA?

 It is true that we can (and should) use CUDA to write neural networks for the GPU.
 Our goal is actually running them in the browser.
 Currently, WebGL is supported by all the main-stream browsers.
 Neither OpenCL nor CUDA is supported by them.
-Therefore, if we want to utilize a GPU from the browser, we still need to go back to the pre-CUDA age.
+Therefore, if we want to utilize a GPU from the browser, we still need to go back to the dark pre-CUDA age.

-Most browsers support WebGL with GLSL (OpenGL Shading Language) v3, which does not have the "compute shader", i.e. CUDA-like programming environment.
-We still need to utilize the traditional graphics pipeline (with vertex shader and fragment shader).
+Most browsers support WebGL with GLSL (OpenGL Shading Language) v3, which does not have the "compute shader", i.e. CUDA-like computation kernel.
+We still need to utilize the traditional graphics pipeline (with a vertex shader and a fragment shader).

 #### Approach Overview

 The basic method that we are going to use is to embed arrays inside OpenGL textures, and use fragment shaders to perform computations.
-In this way, OpenGL thinks we are rendering a frame of picture, but we are actually doing something like a 1D convolution.
+In this way, OpenGL thinks we are rendering a frame of picture, but we are actually doing tensor computations like matrix multiplication or 1D convolution.

-The specific tasks we need to accomplish are:
+The specific tasks we want to accomplish are:

 - Create a WebGL runtime for TVM.
 We do have other runtimes for reference (e.g. the OpenCL runtime).